-Figure 1: A convergence comparison without and with blankets on 2-bit AllOnes.
-The transition matrices are shown in (a) and (b).
-For each state in (a) there are two possible blankets in (b), and therefore twice as many states.
-The subdominant eigenvalue is 0.75 for the matrix without blankets and 0.71 for the matrix with blankets, and the Markov chain with blankets should therefore converge faster theoretically.
-The convergence process is shown in (c) and (d).
-The initial state S_0 is chosen randomly with a uniform probability.
-The first three and the last three transitions are shown.
-Without blankets, the process takes 26 transitions to converge, and with blankets, 19.
-The results thus confirm the theoretical advantage of using blankets during the search.
+Figure 3.1: A comparison of convergence with and without blankets on a 2-bit AllOnes problem is shown using transition matrices (a) and (b).
+The presence of two possible blankets for each state in (a) results in twice as many states in (a), except for the last converging state of (1,1).
+The subdominant eigenvalue is 0.75 for matrix (a) and 0.71 for matrix (b), indicating faster theoretical convergence with blankets.
+The convergence process is depicted in (c) and (d), starting from a randomly chosen initial state S_0 with uniform probability.
+The process takes 26 transitions to converge without blankets, and only 21 transitions with blankets, confirming the theoretical advantage of using blankets in the search.